OWI Revocation Hearing

 These revocation periods also apply to a person who receives a deferred judgment, except IDOT has the discretion to revoke the defendant’s driver’s license for not less than 30 days nor more than 90 days.
 Iowa Code § 321J.4(3).

 For a second offense, the court must order IDOT to revoke the driver’s license for two years, and a second-time offender is not eligible for a temporary restricted license for one year, provided the defendant installs an ignition interlock device on the defendant’s vehicle.
 Iowa Code § 321J.4(2),(8).

 For a third or subsequent OWI, the driver faces license revocation for six years and the same eligibility restrictions for a temporary restricted license.
 Iowa Code § 321J.4(4).

-Therfore, Iowa Code § 321.12(4) provides for license revocation periods that depend on the number of prior convictions, not on the level of the current offense (unless death or serious bodily injury resulted from the OWI).
+Therefore, Iowa Code § 321.12(4) provides for license revocation periods that depend on the number of prior convictions, not on the level of the current offense (unless death or serious bodily injury resulted from the OWI).
 In OWI cases causing serious bodily injury to another, the court shall order IDOT to revoke the defendant’s driver’s license for one year in addition to any other revocation already imposed.
 Iowa Code § 321J.4(5).
-In OWI vehicular homicide cases, a defendant faces a license revocation period of six years, and is not eligible for a temporary restricted license for two years.
+In OWI vehicular homicide cases, a defendant faces a license revocation period of six years and is not eligible for a temporary restricted license for two years.
 Iowa Code §§ 321J.4(6), 707.6A(1)(a).